mvmoghadam1999/ML403_40213074/README.md

 also we use these methods on famous datasets that you probably work with that sofare. also in last mini project we will work on `RL`.
 ## WHAT we do in final project ##
+in this part, we work on a image classification using `deep learning` methods and `CNN` networks. this part is a few different from what we do in mini projects.because we dont cover deep learning methods in this course and mini projects.